AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 For a configurable product:

 *  The `configurable_variations` attribute accepts an array of JSON objects that describe variations.
-Each object represents a product variation, denoted by SKU, with associated attributes (e.g., color, size).
+Each object represents a product variation, denoted by SKU, with associated attributes (such as color or size).
 *  The `configurable_variation_labels` attribute accepts a JSON object that assigns human-readable labels to the variation attributes.

 ```json